-On February 2, 2018, Descartes acquired Aljex Software, Inc. ("Aljex"), a cloud-based provider of backoffice transportation management solutions for freight brokers and transportation providers.
+On February 2, 2018, Descartes acquired Aljex Software, Inc. ("Aljex"), a cloud-based provider of back-office transportation management solutions for freight brokers and transportation providers.
 US-based Aljex helps customers automate business processes and create electronic documents critical for executing transportation moves through the lifecycle of a shipment.
 The purchase price for the acquisition was approximately \$32.4 million, net of cash acquired, which was funded from drawing on Descartes' existing credit facility.
 The gross contractual amount of trade receivables acquired was \$0.2 million with a fair value of \$0.2 million at the date of acquisition.
 Our acquisition date estimate of contractual cash flows not expected to be collected was nominal.
-The purchase price was finalized in the three month period ended January 31, 2019 with no adjustments.
+The completion of the initial purchase price allocation is pending the finalization of the fair value for certain taxation-related balances, accrued liability balances as well as potential unrecorded liabilities.
+We expect to finalize the purchase price allocation on or before February 2, 2019.